sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 let newIds = new QuickFind(10)

+// the original array
 newIds.ids
 // [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-newIds.connected(2, 5)
-// false
+// create a union
 newIds.union(2, 5)

-newIds.ids
+// 2's ID was changed to 5, showing that they're in the same group newIds.ids
 // [0, 1, 5, 3, 4, 5, 6, 7, 8, 9]

+// check if 7 and 5 are connected
+newIds.connected(7, 5)
+// false

 newIds.union(7, 2)

-newIds.ids
+// 7's ID was changed to 5 to join the group newIds.ids
 // [0, 1, 5, 3, 4, 5, 6, 5, 8, 9]

+// 7 and 5 are now connected
+newIds.connected(7, 5)
+// true

 newIds.union(2, 8)

+// 2, 5, and 7 all changed their IDs to 8
 newIds.ids
 // [0, 1, 8, 3, 4, 8, 6, 8, 8, 9]

+// 5 and 8 are now connected
-newIds.connected(2, 8)
+newIds.connected(5, 8)
 // true

-ADD SOME METHOD EXAMPLES

 {% endhighlight %}

-After putting together this class I tested out some code in CodePen.
-Below the class are some of the tests I ran in the CodePen console.
-First, I asked the console for the original array and checked two random objects (2 and 5) for a connection.
-Then I created a union between these two objects.
-After the union I re-printed the array and 2's group id was changed to 5 to signal their connection.
-I think created a few more unions and ended by joining 2 and 8.
-The final array shows that the group ids for indexes 2, 5, 7 and 8 all match meaning they are all in the same group.

-To further cement this concept, I decided to create some visuals with a site called 'Creately.'
-Below, I've represented an array of 10 objects in which each object is initialized with its own group id, here their index number.
+To further cement this concept, I decided to create some visuals with the app "Creately."
+Below, I've represented an array of 10 objects in which each object is initialized with its own group ID, here their index number.

 ![initial setup](/cautious-coder/assets/Initial-Setup.png)